ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/develop/custom-javascript-tutorial.md

 }
 ```

 Refresh the page and type into the password input.
-The elements corresponding the check passed or failed should turn red or green accordingly!
+The elements corresponding to whether the check passed or failed should turn red or green accordingly!

 <figure class="alignment-wrapper margin-">
   <amp-video layout="intrinsic" poster="/static/img/docs/guides/storiesbp/do-background-still.jpg" width="400" height="720" loop autoplay noaudio>